cpq/embedded-network-programming-guide/README.md

 The `send()` part would work in the reverse direction.
 Note that this approach requires TCP/IP stack implement data buffering for each socket, because an application consumes received data not immediately, but after some time, when RTOS queue delivers data.
+Note that using non-blocking sockets and `select()/poll()` changes things that instead of many application tasks, there is only one application task, but the mechanism stays the same.

 Therefore this approach with socket API has the following major characteristics:

-1. It uses RTOS queues for exchanging data between tasks, which consumes both RAM and time
+1. It uses queues for exchanging data between TCP/IP stack and application tasks, which consumes both RAM and time
 2. TCP/IP stack buffers received and sent data for each socket.
 Note that the app/library layer may also buffer data - for example, buffering a full HTTP request before it can be processed.
-So the same data goes through two buffering "zones" - TCP/IP stack, and library/app, running in two separate tasks
+So the same data goes through two buffering "zones" - TCP/IP stack, and library/app

 That means, socket API implementation takes extra time for data to be processed, and takes extra RAM for double-buffering in the TCP/IP stack.

+### TCP echo server implemented with callback API

-Now let's see how the same approach works without BSD socket API. lwIP raw API, and Mongoose, provide a callback API to the TCP/IP stack.
+Now let's see how the same approach works without BSD socket API.
+Several implementations, including lwIP and Mongoose Library, provide callback API to the TCP/IP stack.
 Here is how TCP echo server would look like written using Mongoose API:

 ```c
 // This callback function is called for various network events, MG_EV_*